Remote MCP Servers

 |---|---|

-| Name | Unique identifier (used as tool prefix) |
+| Name | Unique identifier — used as the tool prefix (e.g. github__create_issue) |

-| Label | Human-friendly display name |
+| Label | Human-friendly display name shown on the server card |

 | URL | The MCP server endpoint URL |

-| Token | PAT (if the server supports token auth).
-Leave blank to trigger OAuth. |
+| Token | PAT if the server supports token auth.
+Leave blank to trigger OAuth on connect. |

 Authentication modes